plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/scope_and_scope_creep.md

 This section will describe more about the following `MarkdownAIO` parameters:

-- `dash_scope`: the default scope available when executing code blocks
+- `dash_scope`: the default scope available when dangerously_use_executing code blocks

 - `scope`: Adds scope to the code blocks.